DEEPTHISMOULI/Sertie_UI_redesign/README.md

 # Sertie_UI_redesign
 Welcome to the **Sertie UI Redesign Project**! 🚀 This is a modernized, mobile-friendly, and visually enhanced redesign of the existing Sertie website, focused on improving UI/UX.

+The previous design had navigation issues, lacked modern UI elements, and was not mobile-friendly.
+This redesign enhances accessibility, improves responsiveness, and provides a better user experience for all users.

 Features:
 1. Fully optimized for mobile and desktop
 2. Improved layout, typography, and interactivity